Skip to main content

 Comb samples from inside the hive

-Sampled comb should be at least 10cm x 10cm in size and be placed into a clean, unused and closeable plastic (ideally) or glass container and stored in a freezer.
+The sampled comb should be at least 10 cm x 10 cm in size.
+Place it in a clean, unused and closable container, ideally plastic or glass.
+Store it in a freezer.

 Close up image of beehives in a row.